Thinopyrum intermedium: Nutritional values and use of Kernza

 Kernza contains higher values of protein, ash content and dietary fiber content when compared with wheat.
 Further 100 gram uncooked Kernza provides 1540 kilojoule (368 kcal) of food energy and is a good source of calcium (120 mg) as well as iron (5.5 mg).
 Comparing Kernza to white wheat berries, calcium contents are 4.8 times higher and iron values are more than double.
 Kernza contains gluten but is deficient in high molecular weight glutenin, which limits its use especially in baking.
 The higher fat content in Kernza may increase overall rancidity, but a higher antioxidant content than wheat may offer a protective effect.
 There are existing products with Kernza such as Honey Toasted Kernza by Cascadian Farms and Patagonia Provisions’ Kernza beer.

 Management practices

 There is little known about management practices regarding specifically Kernza.
 According to the official Kernza webpage Kernza is already being intercropped with legumes and in an article of the StarTribune, it is said that in the Upper Midwest of the US, Kernza should be sown not later than the 1st of September to ensure root establishment before winter.
 However, there are still field trials being done to examine nitrogen, phosphorus and potassium fertilisation rates and application timing to maximize grain and forage yields.

+Cold stress acclimation

+An important aspect of cold stress acclimation is increased expression of DNA repair genes.
+In T. intermedium, conditions of freezing stress are associated with large increases in expression of two DNA repair genes (one gene product a photolyase and the other, a protein employed in nucleotide excision repair).